 Interest on our senior notes is payable semi-annually, in arrears on February 1 and August 1.
-At February 28, 2014, our maximum commitment for interest payments under the Notes was \$276.0 million for the remaining duration of our senior notes.
+At May 30, 2014, our maximum commitment for interest payments under the Notes was \$276.0 million for the remaining duration of our senior notes.
+In June of fiscal 2014, we entered into interest rate swaps that will effectively convert the fixed interest rate on our 2020 Notes to a floating interest rate based on the London InterBank Offered Rate plus a fixed number of basis points.